Nuvotion-Visuals/Formation/README.md

 # Formation

-Formation is styled component library based around the Unimpeded Interface design system.

-### The Unimpeded Interface Philosophy

-Formation is a Styled Components library that conforms to the Unimpeded Interface Philosophy.
+Formation is a comprehensive React component library based on Styled Components and CSS variables.

 ### Core principals
  - No right clicks